 The Trust's Declaration of Trust permits the Trustees to create additional series of shares, to issue an unlimited number of full and fractional shares of beneficial interest of each series, including the Fund, and to divide or combine the shares of any series into a greater or lesser number of shares without thereby changing the proportionate beneficial interest in the series.
 The assets belonging to a series are charged with the liabilities in respect of that series and all expenses, costs, charges and reserves attributable to that series only.
 Therefore, any creditor of any series may look only to the assets belonging to that series to satisfy the creditor's debt.
-Any general liabilities, expenses, costs, charged by the Trustees to and among the existing series in the sole discretion of the Trustees.
+Any general liabilities, expenses, costs, charges or reserves of the Trust which are not readily identifiable as pertaining to any particular series are allocated and charged by the Trustees to and among the existing series in the sole discretion of the Trustees.
 Each share of the Fund represents an interest in the Fund proportionately equal to the interest of each other share.
 Upon the Fund's liquidation, all shareholders would share pro rata in the net assets of the Fund available for distribution to shareholders.

 The Trust may offer more than one class of shares of any series.
 Each share of a series or class represents an equal proportionate interest in that series or class with each other share of that series or class.
-With respect to the Fund, the Trust currently offers the following classes of shares: Class A Shares, Class C Shares, Class T Shares and Institutional Class Shares.
-As of the date of this SAI, Class T Shares are not available for purchase.
+With respect to the Fund, the Trust currently offers the following classes of shares: Class A shares, Class C shares, Class T shares and Institutional Class shares.
+As of the date of this SAI, Class T shares are not available for purchase.
 The Trust has reserved the right to create and issue additional series or classes.
 Each share of a series or class represents an equal proportionate interest in that series or class with each other share of that series or class.